HeteroChromia420/OBQSS/README.md

     pcmanfm: A lightweight file manager for managing files, folders, and desktop settings.
     ffmpegthumbnailer: Generates video thumbnails for file managers like PCManFM.
     tumbler: A thumbnail service used by file managers to generate previews for images, PDFs, etc.
-    ristretto: An image viewer for viewing and managing image files.
+    Mirage: An image viewer for viewing and managing image files.
     xarchiver: An archive manager for extracting and creating compressed files.

 Network & Web